linusbourque/tutorial-LinusBourque/Education-engineer-tutorial.md

 <h2>Deploying a simple Application</h2>

 With Kubernetes now installed, you can now deploy your first application.
 For this application, you’ll deploy a simple web server (think of it as a web version of a “hello, world” code).
 The first thing that you need to do is create a YAML file (which means YAML Ain’t Markup Language or Yet Another Markup Language, depending on who you talk to).
 A YAML file defines the boundaries of the pod or deployment.
 Basically, where the container will run.
 The YAML file uses key-value pairs to define a multitude of settings and attributes for the pod.
-You can use the sample below by copying it into a plain text file.
+You can use the sample below by copying it into a plain text file or creating it in your terminal window with vi editor.
 It is important to ensure the extension of the file ends with .yaml.

 ```
 apiVersion: apps/v1